 On today’s podcast, I sit down with screenwriter James Vanderbilt to chat about his new Netflix movie Murder Mystery.
 This hilarious action-comedy is about Nick, played by Adam Sandler, a New York cop who takes his wife Audrey, played by Jennifer Anniston, on a European vacation to reinvigorate the spark in their marriage.
+It has been wildly successful amongst the streaming community and was viewed by over 30,000,000 accounts in just three days — the biggest opening weekend for any Netflix film.

 Luke Evans plays a mysterious billionaire who invites Nick and Audrey on his yacht where the blue-collar couple unwittingly get framed for murder.